 Both TMS and TDCS (transcranial direct current stimulation) have after-effects on cortical excitability that outlast the period of stimulation.
 They are reduced or abolished by drugs that interfere with function of NMDA receptors and hence may involve the initial stages of synaptic potentiation or depression.
 The protocols also have been demonstrated to interact with normal processes of learning in motor and language systems, with some protocols improving performance and others worsening it.
-Clearly these methods may be promising candidates to improve recovery from brain damage, and in particular to improve the response to language therapy in aphasic patients.
-There are two questions that have to be answered before we can conclude that they are effective therapies: first has improvement been conclusively demonstrated and second if so, is it clinically significant and robust enough to apply widely in general practice?
+Clearly these methods may be promising candidates to improve recovery from brain damage.
+There are two questions that have to be answered before we can conclude that they are effective therapies: first, has improvement been conclusively demonstrated and second, if so, is it clinically significant and robust enough to apply widely in general practice?

-Reviewing the literature, it may appear that there is good evidence that TMS/TDCS treatment can improve language function after stroke.
-However, the majority of the studies are case reports in small numbers of patients, almost all of which find a significant improvement in chronic aphasics.
-Although encouraging, case reports on the effects of a new therapy are well known to have a highly skewed publication bias in favour of positive results, so that we have little idea of how many times the same protocols have proved ineffective.
+Reviewing the literature, it may appear that there is good evidence that TMS/TDCS treatment can improve recovery after stroke, and this is borne out in many published meta-analyses, which find an overall small to moderate effect size.
+However, the majority of the studies have fewer than 20 patients per treatment group, and the outcome measures in many cases are measures such as finger tapping, pegboard, grip strength etc, rather than standard functional or quality of life measures Although encouraging, case reports and small trials on the effects of a new therapy are well known to have a highly skewed publication bias in favour of positive results, so that we have little idea of how many times the same protocols have proved ineffective.
 In addition, there is variation in which protocol was applied in any one particular report making the power of the combined observations weaker than it would be with a standard approach.
-The conclusion is that there is far too little evidence available to conclude that rTMS/TDCS is having any therapeutic benefit in aphasia.